There’s nothing like the beginning of a New Year to focus your mind on getting around to reviewing your money matters.

 There’s usually a second payment deadline of 31st July if you make advance payments towards your bill known as ‘payments on account’.

-The date will be set closer to the time, but November is typically the month when the Chancellor makes the main Budget statement for the year which could bring new measures.
-Again, watch this space.
+The date will be set closer to the time, but November is typically the month when the Chancellor makes the main Budget statement for the year which could bring yet more new measures.
+In 2023 it was held on 22nd November.